 Pop soft toys into the washing machine as dust sticks to these.

-Here I am talking about the under-stairs cupboard, the airing cupboard the shoes and coats cupboards.
-Cupboards are great for storage and allow us to put away items that we don’t really anywhere to put them.
+under-stairs cupboard, the airing cupboard and shoes and coats cupboards.
+Cupboards are great for storage and allow us to put away items that we don’t really have anywhere to put them.
 Out of sight out of mind is the general attitude a lot of us will have.
 But to keep an organised home we can’t do this.
 Every item in our house must have a place.
 If you are a cupboard hoarder this needs to STOP!

-Start buy removing everything from the cupboard and sort into piles as you are doing so, (ie) Coats, shoes, paperwork, arts and crafts, games, kids toys, iron boards and so on.
+Start by removing everything from the cupboard and sort into piles as you are doing so, (ie) Coats, shoes, paperwork, arts and crafts, games, kids toys, ironing boards and so on.

-Look at the items you do not need or haven’t touched in the last 6 months and either give this to charity, have a car boot or start to use.
+Look at the items you do not need or haven’t touched in the last 6 months and either give them to charity, have a car boot or start to use.

 Add a rail for outside coats, pop scarfs gloves and hats in a storage box so they are all neat and not just chucked in.

-Keep shoes paired together, use a peg to paid them and line them up neatly or have a storage container per person so the other family members know where to put there shoes when they come in.
+Keep shoes paired together, use a peg to peg them and line them up neatly or have a storage container per person so the other family members know where to put their shoes when they come in.

-You will find that having a organised cupboard will really help you and will keep your home in a much better order.
+You will find that having an organised cupboard will really help you and will keep your home in a much better order.